Codecademy/docs/content/lua/concepts/operators/operators.md

 ## Compound Assignments

-**Compound Assignments** can be used to carry out mathematical operations and assign them to **variables**.
-To prevent errors, the initial value assigned to the variable should align with the input we are updating our variable with.
+Compound assignments can be used to carry out mathematical operations and assign them to variables.
+To prevent errors, the initial value assigned to the variable should align with the input used to update the variable.

 Within the following examples, we will use the variable `n` where **n = 2**.